|

 his feet.
 It certainly slopes, he said, andyes,

-you are right, Aradorthere is some sort of sudden drop.
+you are right, Aradorthere is a sudden drop.

 Can we climb down? asked Haldir.